-Whether holiday jitters are giving you an upset tummy, or you're just feeling a little queasy after overdoing it the neighbors' Christmas party, here are 11 ways to start feeling better almost immediately.
+Whether holiday jitters are giving you an upset tummy, or you're just feeling a little queasy after overdoing it at the neighbors' Christmas party, here are 12 ways to start feeling better almost immediately.

 12 Upset Tummy Remedies

-Peppermint is notorious for settling an upset tummy, and can also help if you have indigestion or nausea.
-It has antispasmodic properties that calm you and your digestive system down.
+It also works to help your stomach empty its contents into the intestine more easily, so you don’t feel so full when you’ve overeaten.
 A cup of mint tea is great for this, but you can also try taking a whiff of peppermint essential oil or—if you're in a pinch—chew on some mint gum or suck on a piece of mint candy.

-If your tummyache is due to overdoing it on rich foods, not getting enough fiber, or drinking too much, a spoonful of yogurt or a sip of kefir should help get your gut’s bacteria back in balance.
-I swear by ginger kombucha when I’m nauseous or queasy.
-If you’re up to eating, a couple bites of kimchi or fermented veggies can also help.
+If your tummy ache is due to overdoing it on rich foods, not getting enough fiber, or drinking too much, a spoonful of plain, unsweetened yogurt or a sip of kefir should help get your gut bacteria back in balance.
+You should try to do it a couple of times a day for at least a week to get the best effects.

 3. White Rice or Rice Tea